coralproject/talk/docs/source/03-07-product-guide-trust.md

 ## User Karma Score

-Using Trust’s calculations, Talk will automatically hold back, move to the Reported queue, and tag with a 'History' marker, any comments by users who have an Unreliable karma score.
+Using Trust’s calculations, Talk will automatically hold back, move to the Reported queue, and tag with a 'Karma' marker, any comments by users who have an Unreliable karma score.
 (This is for sites who practice post-moderation.
 If you set pre-moderation of all comments sitewide, this feature has limited use.)

 All users start out with a Neutral karma score (`0`).
 If they have a comment approved by a moderator, their score increases by `1`; if they have a comment rejected by a moderator, it decreases by `1`.
 When a commenter's score is labeled as Unreliable, their comments must be approved from the Reported queue before they are posted.
 Commenters are shown a message stating that a moderator will review their comment shortly.